 What do you do if your heat transfer vinyl won’t stick to your tote bag?

-Grab 20 free cut files before you leave!
+Grab 20 free Summer Mermaid cut files!

 Every month I team up with a group of amazingly talented crafters to bring you a bundle of free svg cut files!
 This month’s theme was mermaids and the designs are all so colorful and fun!
 You can download them all by visiting the blog posts (links are underneath the image!).
 All svg cut files are free to use for personal use only and don’t forget to tag us on Instagram if you make one of our projects and share it!